bajian/vue-slider/README.md

 # slider
-auto banner for more function
+auto banner for more function for Vue2.x

 ##demo